Zenith-Global/etl-demo/testFunction/queries/IMPORTANT.md

 Add your query in a file named as the db_name you configure in the config.yaml file, inside the databases structure.
-In the future we can specifically set the file name in addition to the query name.
+By default you won't need to specify the parameter query_file_name when calling the function perform_query of the  Database class.